Mastering the Replace Command in Word

 Invisible Characters

-Sometimes, invisible characters like spaces or tabs are the issue.
+Sometimes, invisible characters like spaces or tabs are the cause of the issue.
 Use the “Special” button in the dialog box to help identify these.

 Frequently Asked Questions Related to the Replace Command in Word